Macropodidae: Description

 Like the eutherian ruminants of the Northern Hemisphere (sheep, cattle, and so on), macropods have specialised digestive systems that use a high concentration of bacteria, protozoans, and fungi in the first chamber of a complex stomach to digest plant material.
-The details of organisation are quite different, but the end result is somewhat similar.
+The details of organisation are quite different, but the result is somewhat similar.

 The particular structure-function relationship of the Macropodidae gut and the gut microbiota allows the degradation of lignocellulosic material with a relatively low emission of methane relative to other ruminants.
 These low emissions are partly explained by the anatomical differences between the macropodid digestive system and that of ruminants, resulting in shorter retention times of particulate digesta within the foregut.
 This fact might prevent the establishment of methanogenic archaea, which has been found in low levels in tammar wallabies (Notamacropus eugenii) and eastern grey kangaroo (M. giganteus).
 Metagenomic analysis revealed that the foregut of tammar wallabies mainly contains bacteria belonging to the phyla Bacillota, Bacteroidota, and Pseudomonadota.
 Among Pseudomonadota populations of the Succinivibrionaceae family are overrepresented and may contribute to low methane emissions.

 Macropods vary in size considerably, but most have very large hind legs and long, powerfully muscled tails.
 The term macropod comes from the Greek for "large foot" and is appropriate: most have very long, narrow hind feet with a distinctive arrangement of toes.
 The fourth toe is very large and strong, the fifth toe moderately so; the second and third are fused; and the first toe is usually missing.
 Their short front legs have five separate digits.
 Some macropods have seven carpal bones instead of the usual eight in mammals.
 All have relatively small heads and most have large ears, except for tree-kangaroos, which must move quickly between closely spaced branches.
 The young are born very small and the pouch opens forward.